pepert03/voronoi/README.md

-# voronoi
+### Voronoi & Delaunay
-A Voronoi diagram and Delaunay triangulation generator
+A visualization of the Voronoi and Delaunay diagrams